AnoukSmet/Dog-Health-Tracker/README.md

 * **Plan**
 I would like to create a dashboard where the user can see the profile of the dog on the left and the logs of the dog on the right.
+On small devices the profile will be displayed on top of the page with the logs of the dog below.
 Whenever the user has multiple dogs, I want that the user is able to select the profile that should be displayed on the dashboard.
+This will be displayed above the dog profile on small devices and on top of the dashboard for large screen.
 The dashboard should be very clear and intuitive to use.

 When the user doesn't have any dog yet added to its useraccount, a blank dashboard will be displayed with a very clear call-to-action to add the first dog.
-On the place where normally the logs would show, I will the following text: "After you have added your dog, come here to start tracking!"
+On the place where normally the logs would show, I will the following text: "After you added your dog, come here to start tracking!"

 * **Implementation**
 My dashboard exists out of 2 main parts, the dog profile and the logs display.